Erik Scalavino

 (American, 1973)

-Erik Scalavino has spent the entirety of his decades-long professional career as a storyteller in various communications roles: radio and television producer, print and broadcast journalist, marketing and public relations executive.
-He’s also been traveling the world since before he was born (he accompanied his parents to Italy midway through his mother’s pregnancy).
-Despite a fully obstructed view on that initial voyage, Scalavino has since had the privilege of visiting (and actually seeing!) some of the most breathtaking destinations on the planet, which he loves to help preserve in his travel writing, photography, and humanitarian efforts.
+Erik Scalavino has been traveling the world since before he was born (he accompanied his parents to Italy midway through his mother’s pregnancy).
+Despite a fully obstructed view on that initial voyage, Scalavino has since had the privilege of visiting (and actually seeing!) some of our planet’s most breathtaking destinations.
+Along the way, he has also discovered that, when we travel, we naturally become more sensitive to Earth’s diverse, yet fragile beauty – often to be found in otherwise overlooked details.

 Scalavino’s oil-on-canvas work now features the full spectrum of color to bring alluring travel destinations to life in vibrant detail.
 His art has exhibited across his native Southern New England, and a number of Scalavino’s original paintings hang in private collections.